Meet Our Pathology Residents & Fellows

 Steven Schwartz (Neuropathology)

 Steven completed his MD at the University of Illinois College of Medicine.
 The veteran of extensive graduate-level training in chemistry, he has in more recent years taken on projects analyzing usage patterns and storage needs of whole slide scanning.
 Steven has a passion for puzzles, and can carry on at least basic conversations in Arabic, Chinese, Spanish, and Hebrew.
-He has completed his AP/CP residency with us, and is currently in his first year of neuropathology fellowship.
+He has completed his AP/CP residency with us, and is currently in his second year of neuropathology fellowship.